 We developed a new generation of engine management systems so we can ensure complete control of all aspects of engine performance.
 Scania owners will be fully in charge of fuel injection, EGR, charge-air, cooling fan and engine operating temperature, variable-geometry turbo, exhaust braking, emission compliance (NOx control) and exhaust gas treatment.

-Our specialized engine management system comes with the added benefit of advanced on-board diagnostics and detailed logging of operational data that allows for smart analysis.
+Our specialised engine management system comes with the added benefit of advanced on-board diagnostics and detailed logging of operational data that allows for smart analysis.

 Perfecting our combustion concept

-We developed the Scania modular combustion concept to maximize the potential for fuel efficiency, reducing carbon emissions and generous torque.
+We developed the Scania modular combustion concept to maximise the potential for fuel efficiency, reducing carbon emissions and generous torque.
 Every engine is built with absolute dedication to combustion efficiency.

-Each new engine starts with the creation of an optimized single cylinder unit.
+Each new engine starts with the creation of an optimised single cylinder unit.
 Variations in aspects of the design are evaluated and refined, leading to power outputs with the most desirable characteristics.

-The potential for optimization is greatest when the physical dimensions of the bore and stroke are within specific critical limits that we maintain.
+The potential for optimisation greatest when the physical dimensions of the bore and stroke are within specific critical limits that we maintain.
 The development of the Scania modular combustion concept is based on these findings.

 Engine designs have evolved over decades, but all Scania truck engines are based on this advanced concept.
 The engines have identical combustion chambers and many shared components, such as pushrods, valve gears, roller tappets and piston rings.
 This makes the engines simple to maintain and repair.